 - 1. Operate collaboratively with other team members, treatment providers, system stakeholders, and community partners. - 2.
 Develop vision and mission statements that demonstrate commitment to evidence-based practices. - 3.
 Utilize actuarial risk and needs assessment tools. - 4.
 Separate participants with different actuarial risk for purposes of court intervention and treatment. - 5.
 Utilize additional validated assessment tools when specific needs are identified to ensure an evidence-based response to those needs.
-(NADCP, Standard VI). - 6.
+(NADCP, Standard VII, 2015). - 6.
 Work to resolve symptoms or conditions that are likely to interfere with attendance or engagement in treatment (NADCP, Vol. II, p.
 9). - 7.
 Employ evidence-based behavioral modification techniques. - 8.
 Use evidence-based programming with consistency and fidelity. - 9.
-Routinely monitor team and treatment providers' adherence to best practice standards, employ scientifically valid and reliable procedures to evaluate effectiveness, and provide feedback to the treatment team to enhance the program.
-(NADCP, Vol. I, p.
-61). - 10.
+Ensure treatment court team members have a clear understanding of evidence- based practices. - 10.
+Routinely monitor team and treatment providers' adherence to best practice standards, employ scientifically valid and reliable procedures to evaluate effectiveness, and provide feedback to the treatment team to enhance the program (NADCP, Vol. II, 2015). - 11.
 Commit to stay current on emerging research in the field of treatment courts.

 - 1. Approach every interaction as an opportunity to contribute to harm reduction.
 (EBDM Framework, p.
 26). - 2.
-Ensure treatment court team members have a clear understanding of evidence-based principles. - 3.
-Utilize research when developing policies, procedures and guidelines and other program materials for the treatment court. - 4.
-Incorporate evidence-based principles into all policies, procedures, guidelines, memoranda of understanding between agencies, treatment and materials. - 5.
-Use a data collection system to facilitate evaluation. - 6.
+Utilize research when developing policies, procedures and guidelines and other program materials for the treatment court. - 3.
+Incorporate evidence-based practices into all policies, procedures, guidelines, memoranda of understanding between agencies, treatment and materials. - 4.
+Use a data collection system to facilitate evaluation. - 5.
 Enhance participants' success and intrinsic motivation by appropriately using rewards and sanctions and employing motivational interviewing techniques.